Burt Reynolds grave in Hollywood unveils bronze bust | ExBulletin

 Burt Reynolds grave in Hollywood unveils bronze bust

-“Does anyone else want to touch him?”
+Anyone else want to touch it?
 Loni Anderson, Reynolds’ wife from 1988 to 1994, asked the small crowd that gathered around the sculpture after the unveiling at the Hollywood Forever Cemetery in Los Angeles.

-Anderson and his son with Reynolds, Quinton, chose the spot where Reynolds’ cremated remains were laid to rest in February because it was next to a palm tree and water, reminiscent of his native Florida.
+Anderson and his son with Reynolds, Quinton, chose the spot where Reynolds’ cremated remains were laid to rest in February, as it was next to a palm tree and water, reminiscent of his native Florida.
 A simple plaque with his name marked the place.

 But Hollywood Forever co-owner Tyler Cassity told them the many visitors to his grave would appreciate a monument more, something to look at, to touch, to take photos with.
 The bust was therefore ordered.